 - From the 22nd of May, Nominet does not require a local address for .uk domains anymore.
-As a result, we will update all existing .uk domains that use our local presence service and replace the domain data by the legitimate contact data.
-Note that after this policy change, postal boxes are allowed again for .uk domain contacts.
+As a result, we will update all existing .uk domains that use our local presence servic.
+We will replace the domain data by the legitimate contact data.
+Note that after this policy change, you can register with a postal box address again for .uk domain contacts.

 If you have any questions about these local presence changes for .de and .uk, please don’t hesitate to reach out to us!